Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Cancel the Sprint.
 - [ ] Complete the work that can be done on as much scope as possible and complete the rest during the "hardening" sprints at the end of the release.
-- [ ] Complete the work that can be done on as much scope as possible and use the Sprint Review to plan the rest with the stakeholders.
+- [ ] Complete the work that can be done on as much scope as possible and use the Sprint Review to plan the rest with the Stakeholders.
 - [x] Immediately raise the issue to the Scrum Master as an impediment.
 - [ ] Stop using Scrum.